MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_NoteLocalId** - Note ID

 - **Data_OTelJS_Sink** - Sink used by OTel logger.
-It is always logged blank.
+It's always logged blank.

 - **Data_OTelJS_Version** - Version of OTel logger

 - **Data_SamplePolicy** - Identifies if the sample policy is Measure or Critical

 - **Data_SDX_AssetId** - ONLY exists for store Add-ins.
 OMEX gives the Add in an AssetId when it goes into Store.
-It is always logged blank.
+It's always logged blank.

 - **Data_SDX_BrowserToken** - Identifier that sits in the browser's cache